perlrdf/p5-test-fitesque-rdf/README.md

 function within that class.

 The `test:params` predicate is used to link the parameters that will be sent as a hashref into the function.
+The &lt;dc:description> predicate is required to exist outside of the parameters, but will be included as a parameter as well.

 There are two different mechanisms for passing parameters to the test scripts, one is simply to pass arbitrary key-value pairs, the other is